pytorch/torchx/0.1.0rc2/_sources/schedulers.rst.txt

 :ref:`runner<runner:torchx.runner>`, they submit components as jobs onto the respective scheduler backends.
 TorchX supports a few :ref:`schedulers<Schedulers>` out-of-the-box.
-You can add your own by implementing .. py:class::torchx.schedulers and :ref:`registering<configure:Registering Custom Schedulers>` it in the entrypoint.
+You can add your own by implementing .. py:class::torchx.schedulers and :ref:`registering<advanced:Registering Custom Schedulers>` it in the entrypoint.

 .. image:: scheduler_diagram.png